vllab-cau/vllab-cau.github.io/_pages/publications_.md

 -----
 [**Deep Virtual Networks for Memory Efficient Inference of Multiple Tasks**](https://arxiv.org/abs/1904.04562)
    Eunwoo Kim, Chanho Ahn, Philip H.S.
 Torr, and Songhwai Oh
-   *In Proc. of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, Jun.
-2019.
+   *In Proc. of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, June 2019.

 -----
 [**NestedNet: Learning Nested Sparse Structures in Deep Neural Networks**](https://arxiv.org/abs/1712.03781)
    Eunwoo Kim, Chanho Ahn, and Songhwai Oh
-   *In Proc. of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, Jun.
-2018.
+   *In Proc. of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, June 2018.
    (Spotlight Presentation)

 -----